Two Days in Yerevan Itinerary – First-Timer’s Guide to Armenia’s Pink City

 I love the area because the river is beautiful and it is a part of Yerevan that few people make the effort to venture to on their trip.

-The Hrazdan River flows through the gorge and the area was a popular and clean spot during the Soviet-ages.
+The Hrazdan River flows through the gorge and the area was a popular and clean spot during the Soviet ages.

-Unfortunately, things have become a bit derelict over the years, but it is is still a gem in my eyes and one of the areas of the city that has the most potential if someone wants to clean it up and invest in it (cough, cough Armenia).
+Unfortunately, things have become a bit derelict over the years, but it is still a gem in my eyes and one of the areas of the city that has the most potential if someone wants to clean it up and invest in it (cough, cough Armenia).

 If you walk the Hrazdan Gorge for a while, you will end up near the Ararat Brandy Factory.
 You can head inside and take a tour if you’d like, or just photograph it from the outside.

-It is a very renowned place in the world of spirits and has a lot of historical significance to Armenia, the former-USSR, and even other places worldwide.
+It is a very renowned place in the world of spirits and has a lot of historical significance to Armenia, the former USSR, and even other places worldwide.

 Two days in Yerevan itinerary -3